 After the crash of 2008, President Obama appointed this Harvard professor and Washington newbie to his new federal commission on bankruptcies.
 In 2012 she ran for the U.S. Senate and won.
 Her opponent was the first to raise the “Native American ancestry” issue.

 U.S. presidential birth charts tend to have all their planets compressed into one-third or even one-quarter of the entire chart circle.
 Warren’s birth chart is not competitive.
 The planets are scattered, and one planet, the apex, sits off by itself opposite all others.
 Those other planets’ energies are “funneled” through the isolated apex planet and sign.

 Warren’s apex planet is Jupiter, retrograding in the sign Aquarius.
 It tugs her towards leadership and shows growth through public service.
 Retrograde in Aquarius, sign of crowds, movements and the masses, this Jupiter can limit popularity.

 Warren’s commitment to legal reforms and taxes on the wealthy and higher minimum wages seems sincere.
 What her generous Jupiter does wrong is over-reach and over-share so her plans seem impractical or self-serving.
-Conservatives grumble that she exploited her ancestry and is starting a class war.
-Liberals whine that she’s not the type of candidate they’d want to have a beer with.
-(She knows that and took action; more about this later.)
+Conservatives grumbled that she exploited her ancestry and is starting a class war.
+Liberals whined that she’s not the type of candidate they’d want to have a beer with.
+(She knew that and took action; more about this later.)